I’m not familiar with this “collaborative” or “university” model. How does it work?

 What will it cost?

 TCA's tuition rate is $3650 per student per year for grades K-6 and $4400 per student per year for grade 7, with a 10% discount for additional students from the same family.
+Pre-K tuition is $2500.
 The only additional cost is a $200 application fee.
 Families will also want to budget for school uniforms and books (cost will vary depending on grade).
 Our Board is committed to keeping costs low, making this school accessible for as many families as possible.

 How many students make up the student body?